jase-perf/p4_bulk_project_creator/README.md

 ## Configuration
+(See the install instructions for how to set the `Start In` directory, which is where this config.ini file should be placed.)

 The `config.ini` file can be edited to add a custom email domain and custom initial password for created users.

 By default, any standard email address will be accepted.

 By default, the initial password for all users will be `ChangeMe123!`.

+By default, users will be required to reset their password on first login.
+To disable this feature, set `REQUIRE_PASSWORD_RESET = false`.

-For example, if you wanted to only validate email addresses that end in @myuniversity.edu, and change the default password to "myUniversitySecret#45" set the `config.ini` file to:
+For example, if you wanted to only validate email addresses that end in @myuniversity.edu, change the default password to "myUniversitySecret#45", and not require a password reset on first login, set the `config.ini` file to:

 ```
 [DEFAULT]
 EMAIL_DOMAIN = myuniversity.edu
 DEFAULT_PASSWORD = myUniversitySecret#45
+REQUIRE_PASSWORD_RESET = false
 ```

-**Users will be forced to change their password when they first login**

 ## Notes
 - Server must be 2022.1 or higher for the undo commands to work properly when removing streams.